akka/akka/akka-docs/intro/getting-started-first-java.rst

 I'm opening up a shell, navigating down to the distribution, and setting the ``AKKA_HOME`` variable::

-    $ cd /Users/jboner/tools/akka-actors-2.0-SNAPSHOT
+    $ cd /Users/jboner/tools/akka-2.0-SNAPSHOT
     $ export AKKA_HOME=`pwd`
     $ echo $AKKA_HOME
-    /Users/jboner/tools/akka-actors-2.0-SNAPSHOT
+    /Users/jboner/tools/akka-2.0-SNAPSHOT

 The distribution looks like this::

     $ ls -1
+    bin
     config
+    deploy
     doc
     lib
     src

+- In the ``bin`` directory we have scripts for starting the Akka Microkernel.
 - In the ``config`` directory we have the Akka conf files.
+- In the ``deploy`` directory we can place applications to be run with the microkernel.
-- In the ``doc`` directory we have the documentation, API, doc JARs, and also the source files for the tutorials.
+- In the ``doc`` directory we have the documentation, API, and doc JARs.
 - In the ``lib`` directory we have the Scala and Akka JARs.
 - In the ``src`` directory we have the source JARs for Akka.

 The only JAR we will need for this tutorial (apart from the ``scala-library.jar`` JAR) is the ``akka-actor-2.0-SNAPSHOT.jar`` JAR in the ``lib/akka`` directory.
 This is a self-contained JAR with zero dependencies and contains everything we need to write a system using Actors.

 Akka is very modular and has many JARs for containing different features.
-The core distribution has seven modules:

-- ``akka-actor-2.0-SNAPSHOT.jar`` -- Standard Actors
+The modules are:

-- ``akka-typed-actor-2.0-SNAPSHOT.jar`` -- Typed Actors
+- ``akka-actor`` -- Actors

-- ``akka-remote-2.0-SNAPSHOT.jar`` -- Remote Actors
+- ``akka-remote`` -- Remote Actors

-- ``akka-stm-2.0-SNAPSHOT.jar`` -- STM (Software Transactional Memory), transactors and transactional datastructures
-- ``akka-slf4j-2.0-SNAPSHOT.jar`` -- SLF4J Event Handler Listener for logging with SLF4J
+- ``akka-slf4j`` -- SLF4J Event Handler Listener for logging with SLF4J

-- ``akka-testkit-2.0-SNAPSHOT.jar`` -- Toolkit for testing Actors
+- ``akka-testkit`` -- Toolkit for testing Actors

-The Akka Microkernel distribution also includes these jars:

-- ``akka-kernel-2.0-SNAPSHOT.jar`` -- Akka microkernel for running a bare-bones mini application server (embeds Jetty etc.)
+- ``akka-kernel`` -- Akka microkernel for running a bare-bones mini application server

+- ``akka-durable-mailboxes`` -- Durable mailboxes: file-based, MongoDB, Redis, Zookeeper

+- ``akka-amqp`` -- AMQP integration

+.. - ``akka-stm-2.0-SNAPSHOT.jar`` -- STM (Software Transactional Memory), transactors and transactional datastructures
-- ``akka-camel-2.0-SNAPSHOT.jar`` -- Apache Camel Actors integration (it's the best way to have your Akka application communicate with the rest of the world)
+.. - ``akka-camel-2.0-SNAPSHOT.jar`` -- Apache Camel Actors integration (it's the best way to have your Akka application communicate with the rest of the world)
-- ``akka-camel-typed-2.0-SNAPSHOT.jar`` -- Apache Camel Typed Actors integration
+.. - ``akka-camel-typed-2.0-SNAPSHOT.jar`` -- Apache Camel Typed Actors integration
-- ``akka-spring-2.0-SNAPSHOT.jar`` -- Spring framework integration
+.. - ``akka-spring-2.0-SNAPSHOT.jar`` -- Spring framework integration

 Downloading and installing Maven